Join Us & Get Wine 101 Course 75% Off

 Tasting Notes: Sour Plum, Sour Cherry, Pepper, and Peony

-So if you get your hands on a bottle – no matter the price, – you are drinking rare juice!
+So if you get your hands on a bottle – no matter the price, you are drinking something pretty rare!

 Vinho-Verde-Wine-Region-Minho-Portugal-WineFolly

-There are nine sub-regions of Vinho Verde in the Minho region of Portugal.
+There are nine sub-regions within Vinho Verde, located in Portugal’s Minho region.

 What is the Minho?

-Most people picture the Algarve when imagining Portugal.
-Along the Mediterranean, the Algarve is hot and dry with sandy beaches and idyllic blue waters.
+Most people picture the Algarve area when imagining Portugal.
+Along the Atlantic, Algarve is hot and dry with sandy beaches and idyllic blue waters.

 • Monção and Melgaço: Slightly inland and along the border of Spain, this sub-region produces excellent Alvarinho with more elegant, mineral notes due to the well-draining granitic soils.

-• Lima, Cávado, and Ave: The regions closest to the coast are very rainy and thus make more white wines with Arinto, Loureiro, and Trajadura.
+• Lima, Cávado, and Ave: The sub-regions closest to the coast are very rainy and thus make more white wines with Arinto, Loureiro, and Trajadura.
 You’ll find rolling estates and easy drinkers here.

 • Sousa, Paiva, Baião, and Basto: This area is very mountainous and leads into the Douro valley.
-It’s much more sunny.
-Thus, there are two harder-to-ripen white grapes: Azal and Avesso, as well as a slew of rare reds: Espadeiro, Vinhão (Sousão), and the rare Padeiro.
+Further inland, increased sunshine allows later-ripening grapes like Azal and Avesso to reach maturity, as well as a slew of rare reds: Espadeiro, Vinhão (Sousão), and the rare Padeiro.

-When you go inland, it’s much more hilly and rugged (and difficult to navigate without a native speaker!).
-Still for those with a rental car (and good hand-signals), the winemakers are extremely welcoming and generous.
+When you go inland, it’s much hillier and more rugged (and harder to navigate without a native speaker!).
+Still, for those with a rental car (and good hand-signals), the winemakers are extremely welcoming and generous.

 Sources